 - Delivery of a 30-day, 60-day, 90-day supply of medication to the individual's home or physician's office.
-Supply is based on written prescription from a physician. - Around-the-clock access to a staff of pharmacists, murses and care coordinators who understand the individual's condition.
+Supply is based on written prescription from a physician. - Around-the-clock access to a staff of pharmacists, nurses and care coordinators who understand the individual's condition. - Educational materials, support and home instruction.